jiangfengming/url-router/README.md

   /*
     Internally, ":key" will be converted to regular expression sub-pattern.
-So if result is String type, we can use $1~$9 to access them in its
+So if handler is String type, we can use $1~$9 to access them in its
   */
   ['/services/:controller/:method', '/service/$1'],
   /*